dteske25/TravisCI/README.md

 Accept the GitHub access permissions confirmation.
 Go to your profile page and enable this repository.
 Add a `.travis.yml` file to the root folder for your project.
-(These next steps can all be done on GitHub)
+(These next steps can all be done on GitHub) We're following the information from [this](https://docs.travis-ci.com/user/languages/csharp/) guide to set up our project.

 ## Implement the Power method